 RideShare Mechanic, on the other hand, will never try to upsell you in any way.
 We don’t want to sell you car parts or repairs- in fact, we don’t have any to sell!
 We just want to get you on the road as quickly and seamlessly as possible, so you can start earning some money with Lyft ASAP.

 Why do Lyft drivers recommend car inspections with RideShare Mechanic?

 Allow us to highlight just a few of the reviews from our thousands of very satisfied customers:

 Across the board we are praised by our customers for great customer service, quick-and-easy inspections, and a hassle-free mentality about it all.
 Care to see all of our 1,000+ Google reviews?
 Click here: https://goo.gl/osZJBf.

-Top 5 Frequently asked questions from Uber drivers:
+Top 4 Frequently asked questions from Lyft drivers:

 The best place is right in your own driveway with Rideshare Mechanic’s virtual vehicle inspection service!
-Barring that, there are a number of certified mechanics and Lyft Driver Hubs that will be able to assist.
+Barring that, there are a number of certified mechanics that will be able to assist.

 An inspection from Rideshare Mechanic usually takes about 15 minutes.
-The inspection at a local mechanic or Lyft hub can consume hours of your day.
+The inspection at a local mechanic can consume hours of your day.

 If you choose to go to a local mechanic, you would pay the fee for an inspection, then make the necessary fixes to your car, and then pay again for another inspection to submit to Lyft.
 Rideshare Mechanic, however, doesn’t charge you until you’ve passed.